Nearly 100 billion gallons of fuel are pegged to OPIS rack and spot prices annually.

 OPIS Spot Market Pricing Compliance Policy

-Oil Price Information Service, its employees and its market assessments conform to international standards for ethics, transparency, quality and accountability (IOSCO – the International Organization of Securities Commissions).
 This compliance policy encompasses responsibilities assumed by OPIS's administrative, editorial and operational departments.
 Our commitment to excellence and objectivity in market assessments enables OPIS to provide the marketplace with the most comprehensive, equitable, verifiable and reliable price intelligence available.
 Please go here to let us know if you have a question, complaint, compliment or comment about one of our spot assessments.
 Go here to view IOSCO audit results.

 The following compliance policy applies globally to OPIS's market assessments and market reporters worldwide with regard to our spot price assessments.

 - Authority of senior officers to oversee day-to-day compliance with price editing procedures